 Internationally recognized for their research, faculty members have received five Research Career Development Awards, four fellowships from the Alexander von Humboldt Foundation of Germany and a MERIT Award from the National Institute on Aging.
-Faculty members serve as consultants for the pharmaceutical and biotechnology industries, study sections and review panels of the National Institutes of Health, the National Science Foundation and other public and private agencies.
+Faculty members serve as consultants for the pharmaceutical and biotechnology industries, study sections and review panels of the National Institutes of Health, the National Science Foundation, the Department of Veterans Affairs, the Department of Defense, and other public and private agencies.
+Faculty members also participate in editorial boards and review panels, have been selected to chair national and international meetings, and have been elected to offices in national societies.